• Skip to main content

 Jump to Recipe Print Recipe

 Southwest Chicken Chili is the perfect simple slow cooker comfort food!
-Super hearty with lots of veggies, black beans, corn, slow cooked pull-apart chicken, finished with fresh lime juice and cilantro and topped with all the fixings!
-This chili is so fast and easy to throw together in your slow cooker, just 10 minutes, and it's ready for you at dinner time!
-Switching our usual beef chili to chicken and adding all that southwestern flavor gives it a whole feel, the perfect cozy bowl on a chilly busy weeknight, a lazy Sunday or game day party!
+Super hearty with lots of veggies, black beans, corn, slow cooked shredded chicken, finished with fresh lime juice and cilantro and topped with all the fixings!
+This chili is so fast and easy to throw together, just 10 minutes or prep, and it's ready at dinner time!
+Switching up our usual beef chili, it's the perfect cozy bowl on a busy weeknight, a lazy Sunday or game day party!

 Why We Love It!

-• The Flavor is Amazing! - All the classic flavors of regular chili with a southwest flare!
-This chili is loaded with black beans and corn, finished with lime and cilantro and piled with all your favorite Mexican toppings.
+• Amazing Flavor! - All the classic flavors of regular chili with a southwest flare!
+This southwest chicken chili with black beans and corn is finished with lime and cilantro and piled with all your favorite Mexican toppings.
 Think chili meets taco night - shredded cheese, avocado or Guacamole, tortilla chips and a dollop of sour cream or plain yogurt!

-• This Chili is Healthy! - Loaded with veggies and lots of protein and fiber from the beans and chicken, chili is a perfect well rounded nutritious meal, and with all those lovable toppings, it's kid-friendly too!
+• Chili is Healthy! - Loaded with veggies and lots of protein and fiber from the beans and chicken, chili is a perfect well rounded nutritious meal.
+And with all those lovable toppings, it's kid-friendly too!
+Try this Slow Cooker White Chicken Chili or Leftover Turkey Chili after the Thanksgiving feast!

-• If you love this recipe, it's a happy combination of two of my favorites!
-Be sure to check out my Chicken Tortilla Soup and my Veggie Beef Chili!
+• If you Love this Recipe, it's a happy combination of two of my favorites!
+Be sure to check out my Chicken Tortilla Soup and my Beef Vegetable Chili!
+Add this Cheesy Honey Skillet Cornbread with Zucchini and Peppers!

 Ingredients & Substitutions